Simple Red, White and Blue Baked Berry S’mores

 - Let cool for a minute then put one half on top of the other for each S’more set.

-Once assembled, place your S’mores in the fridge to cool for a few hours before eating (the berries can leak some juice, so the fridge helps with that and keeping everything together).
+Once assembled, place your S’mores in the fridge to cool for a few hours before eating (the berries can leak some juice, so the fridge helps with that and keeps everything together).
 Be careful to not stack the S’mores on top of each other when refrigerating.
-These are the perfect treat to take with you to enjoy fireworks with family!
+These are the perfect treat to take with you to enjoy fireworks with your family!

 What’s your favorite 4th of July treat?